Thinking Fast and Slow in AI: AI Thinking, Fast and Slow

 While the human system 2 is sequential, and its activation requires our full attention, it does not necessarily have to be this way in a machine.

 \begin{question} Is the sequentiality of system 2 a bug or a feature?
-Should we carry it over to machines or should we exploit the possibility of having several parallel threads performing system 2 reasoning?
-Would this possibility, together with the greater computing power of machines compared to humans, compensate for the lack of other capabilities in AI? \end{question}
+Should we carry it over to machines or should we exploit parallel threads performing system 2 reasoning?
+Would this, together with the greater computing power of machines compared to humans, compensate for the lack of other capabilities in AI? \end{question}

 Consider an AI system that is based on the two main sets of capabilities provided by ML and symbolic AI.
 Usually the quality of ML approaches is measured by the degree to which they can achieve the desired result, e.g., accuracy, precision, recall, F1 score.
 On the other hand, the quality of a symbolic reasoning process is usually measured by the correctness of its conclusions, e.g., the satisfaction of a set of constraints.
 In a combined system1/system2 AI system which switches dynamically between the two opportunistically, or combines their capabilities, selecting evaluation measures and methods is an open research question.
 See \cite{nlp-testing} for a recent framework to evaluate NLP systems regardless of task and implementation.